sagar8928/task-manager/README.md

 Password: evan1234
 ```

-> To test assigned task flow: log in as `sagar@gmail.com`, create a task and assign it to can use name `pritesh` or `evan` or if you want email as `pritesh@gmail.com` .
+> To test assigned task flow: log in as `sagar@gmail.com`, create a task and assign it to can use name `pritesh` or `evan` or you can also use email to `pritesh@gmail.com` .
 Then log in as Pritesh to update the status.

 ---